Installation

 Open the manager, click the installation icon in the upper right corner, and several options will appear:

-- Select and patch a file; if your phone does not have root permissions, you can choose this option, and then select your official firmware, the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions.
+- Select and patch a file.
+If your device does not have root permissions, you can choose this option, and then select your official firmware, the manager will automatically patch it; you only need to flash this patched file to permanently obtain root permissions.

-- Install directly; if your phone is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using
+- Install directly.
+If your device is already rooted, you can choose this option, the manager will automatically get your device information, and then automatically patch the official firmware, and then flash it; you can consider using

 fastboot boot